annapng/prework-study-guide/README.md

 ## Usage

 Each section contains different notes about the various subjects I learned about.
 I included extra notes about my biggest difficult part - Git.
-If you ihnspect, you'll be able to find the console and the Javascript working well inside of it.
+If you inspect, you'll be able to find the console and the Javascript working well inside of it.

 ## Credits